Special effects of Total Recall (1990 film): "Fat lady"

 When Quaid arrives on Mars, he uses a female disguise (Priscilla Allen, credited as "Fat lady").
 In the original script, when Quaid is watching Hauser's video on Earth he learns how to use a device placed over his head which would shoot out steam and open to reveal a mask.
 Bottin did not like this concept because he thought it was derivative of the Mission: Impossible television series.
 He conceived a fully-mechanical disguise, but did not know how to realize it.
 Verhoeven was similarly uncertain, but said that he was convinced by Bottin's enthusiasm and belief that audiences needed to see something original.
 After about four weeks of Bottin experimenting with the idea, Verhoeven thought that the antagonists would attack Quaid on sight and Bottin conceived of the mask as a bomb.

 Finding an actress large enough to believably contain Schwarzenegger's frame was difficult, and wrestlers and bodybuilders were considered before finding Allen.
 She played the Fat Lady in the opening scenes, appearing to malfunction by contorting her face and slurring her speech.
-Despite her frame, her head was too small to fit over Schwarzeneggers; the cast of her head was repeatedly sculpted larger, but the mask's features did not line up with Schwarzenegger's.
+Despite her frame, her head was too small to fit over Schwarzenegger's; the cast of her head was repeatedly sculpted larger, but the mask's features did not line up with Schwarzenegger's.
 Despite the increased size, the mask was still not large enough for the mechanisms enabling it to split apart on camera.